Injunction against Ghana School of Law entrance exams fails

 After the judges made their position clear, Mr Bentil prayed to withdraw the application and refile later, which the court accepted.

-He argued that entrance exams and interviews which were
+He argued that entrance exams and interviews which were for admission into the GSL illegal and unconstitutional.

 The court, therefore, ordered the GLC to review the process of admission into the GSL within six months.

-Due to the court’s order, Parliament in
+Due to the court’s order, Parliament in 2018, passed a new Legislative Instrument (LI) governing admission into the GSL.

 The new LI scrapped the interview aspect of the admission requirement but maintained the entrance exams.